 HUD welcomes all tribal comments on the Section 184 program, and feedback on how tribes can play a more meaningful role in the program.
 Please email comments and questions to: email@example.com.

-HUD’s Office of Native American Programs (ONAP) is conducting listening sessions February through April 2018.
-ONAP will consider tribal comments from these listening sessions, as well as comments sent to email@example.com, when drafting the new regulations.
+HUD’s Office of Native American Programs (ONAP) is conducting consultation sessions February through April 2018.
+ONAP will consider tribal comments from these tribal consultations, as well as comments sent to firstname.lastname@example.org, when drafting the new regulations.

 - February 12-15, 2018 National Congress of American Indians (NCAI) 2018 Executive Council Winter Session in Washington, DC